biletweb/jwt-vue-frontend/README.md

 baseURL: 'http://127.0.0.1:8000/api' in src/axios/api.js
 ```

-### Set up a URL to work with images from the backend
+### Setup a URL to work with images from the backend

 ```sh
 app.config.globalProperties.$imageUrl = 'http://127.0.0.1:8000/storage/' in src/main.js